Champagne Guy de Chassey

 Brut Cuvée Réservée Nicolas d'Olivet 2020

-Beautiful golden robe, mineral — chalk and flint — then linden, black pepper, mirabelle, almond.
-Lively palate, nice acidity, pear marmalade, grape, apple.
-Structured with mineral finale.
+Beautiful golden robe, mineral, chalk and flint, then linden, black pepper, mirabelle, almond.
+Lively palate, beautiful acidity, pear marmalade, grape, apple.
+Structured with mineral finish.
 Grande Médaille d'Or Mondial de Bruxelles 2023.

 60% Pinot Noir, 40% Chardonnay · 2020 · Grand Cru Louvois